How a 1345 Volcanic Eruption May Have Triggered the Black Death

 Thanks to clues preserved in tree rings, researchers suggest that the eruption caused a climatic shock, leading to a series of events that brought disease to medieval Europe.
-According to this scenario, ash and gases from the volcanic eruption resulted in a sharp drop in temperatures and crop failures, as reported by BBC.
+According to this scenario, ash and gases from the volcanic eruption caused a sharp drop in temperatures and widespread crop failures, as reported by BBC.

-He added, “This is particularly relevant given our recent experience with the fight against COVID-19.”
+He added, “This is particularly relevant given our recent experience fighting COVID-19.”

 What new insights have scientists gained about the medieval plague epidemic?